Estadio Nacional (1897): History

 In the late 19th century, When football practice began in the Peruvian city of Lima, there were only two grounds on which they could play soccer.
 One of them located in Lima Owned by Lima Cricket and Football Club another in El Callao located on the south coast of the province, an area known as Mar brava.

 In 1896 the now-defunct club Cricket Union asked the Lima City Council the transfer of land suitable for sports, being so awarded the March 28 of that year, the land that belonged to the deceased Lima Gun Club and located in the vicinity of Exposition Park in the area known as Santa Beatriz and now belongs to Lima District.

-The official opening of the sports stadium suitable for football practice gave July 18 of 1897 under the name Guadalupe Stage.
-Thus, this area became the first major sports scene for the exclusive practice of football that was created in the country.
-This scenario played the first Peruvian championship and converted.
-It is not known exactly when the field was reversed in favor of Peruvian State.
+The official opening of the sports stadium suitable for football practice gave July 18 of 1897 under the name Guadalupe Stadium.
+Thus, this area became the first major football stadium in the country, hosting the first Peruvian football championship.
+It is not known exactly when the field became property of the Peruvian Government.

 For 1921, Lima underwent a process of embellishment mainly driven by president Augusto B. Leguia to celebrate the centenary of the Independence of Peru.
 Among these buildings, there were presents major foreign colonies residing in Peru.
 The colony English presented as well, the construction and expansion of the stadium on the same ground once occupied by the Guadalupe Stage to the new premises and was christened Lima's National Stadium.